microsoft/azure-pipelines-tasks/docs/service-connections/azure-oidc/troubleshooting.md

        - Use the end-to-end sample at [Azure-Samples/azure-devops-terraform-oidc-ci-cd](https://github.com/Azure-Samples/azure-devops-terraform-oidc-ci-cd/tree/main).
        - Using one of the Terraform tasks from the Marketplace.
 We are making changes to task developers can obtain the token.
 Once that has completed the [DevLabs Terraform](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks) and other extensions will be updated.
 1. Q: I'm using AWS, how can I use Workload Identity federation?
     A: During the preview, we only support Azure Service Connections.
-Marketplace tasks that come with their own Service Connection will be supported at a later point in time.
+We will add support for Marketplace extensions that come with their own Service Connection at a later point in time.
+Those extensions will than have to be updated by the publisher to take advantage of the capability.